7 of the Weirdest College Admission Essays

 The sentences are long.
 The paragraphs are long.
 The entire essay goes against the simplicity tips you get from any writing guide.
 That’s why it’s unusual.
 The difference is that this student can write long sentences.
 Although the essay has chunky paragraphs, the reader’s attention is not lost.
 Plus, he talks about math being present in music.
 And football.
 How cool is that?

-Before you start the process of creating an admissions essay, you should first read some successful examples.
+Before you start the process of creating an admissions essay, read some successful examples.
 What did you notice about the ones we featured above?
 They were some of the weirdest college admission essays, weren’t they?
 Being unusual works sometimes.
 It’s always good to be brave.
-However, you have to find the good weird way to write the admissions essay.
+However, you must find the good weird way to write the admissions essay.

-Use College Raptor’s free match tool to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid from schools around the country!
+Use College Raptor’s free match tool to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid from schools around the country.
+And head over the Student Hub for more tips and resources to help guide you through the entire admissions process.

 Subscribe to Our Newsletter